MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ### [Java](#tab/java)

 It's important to consider when your user's input might contain useful information, which may vary for each channel.
-To ensure your user has a good experience on all possible channels, we check the status flag _getDidBotWelcomeUser_ and if this is "false", we do not process the initial user input.
+To ensure your user has a good experience on all possible channels, we check the status flag _getDidBotWelcomeUser_ and if this is "false", we don't process the initial user input.
 We instead provide the user with an initial welcome message.
 The bool _setDidBotWelcomeUser_ is then set to "true", stored in UserState and our code will now process this user's input from all additional message activities.

 **WelcomeUserBot.java**
 [!code-java[DidBotWelcomeUser](~/../BotBuilder-Samples/samples/java_springboot/03.welcome-user/src/main/java/com/microsoft/bot/sample/welcomeuser/WelcomeUserBot.java?range=149-167)]